 Mimosa Cake in a Glass: An Easy and Elegant Dessert to Celebrate Women’s Day

 March 8 is the perfect occasion to celebrate women with a refined and delicate dessert: the mimosa cake in a glass.
-An elegant alternative to the classic version, ideal for serving a spectacular and delicious dessert in practical single portions.
+An elegant alternative to the classic version, ideal for serving a showy and indulgent dessert in convenient single portions.

-Soft layers of sponge cake intertwine with a velvety custard, made even lighter and more enveloping with whipped cream.
-All decorated with small golden cubes, reminiscent of the soft mimosa flowers.
+Soft layers of sponge cake intertwine with a velvety pastry cream, made even lighter and more enveloping by whipped cream.
+All topped with small golden cubes that recall the soft mimosa flowers.

-An easy dessert to make, but with a great effect, perfect for making this day or any other occasion special!
+An easy-to-make dessert with great impact, perfect to make this day or any other occasion special!
 Let’s discover the recipe together.

 Mimosa cake in a glass